moment-eng/moment-docs/atlas-docs/Installations/kubernetes.md

 All configuration for this project will be configured in the `atlas` namespace.

-All files needed to install Atlas are in the `kubernetes` directory in the root of this repository.
+All files needed to install Atlas are in the `kubernetes` directory in the [moment-docs repo](https://github.com/moment-eng/moment-docs/tree/main/kubernetes).

 We will use [Kustomize](https://github.com/kubernetes-sigs/kustomize) for the install.
-(Kubernetes also ships with a Kustomize distribution—if `kustomize` is not in your environment, use `kubectl kustomize`)
+(Kubernetes also ships with a Kustomize distribution—if `kustomize` is not in your environment, use `kubectl kustomize`.)

 ```
 install